 He perceived all the strangeness there was in being observed by a word as if by a living being, and not simply by one word, but by all the words that were contained in that word, by all those that went with it and in turn contained other words, like a procession of angels opening out into the infinite to the very eye of the absolute.

 – Blanchot, Thomas the Obscure (tr.
 R. Lamberton)

-Oh God, I tell X, I feel it under the surface again, it’s coming, it’s still there, I’m terrified, look at me!
+Oh God, X says, I feel it under the surface again, it’s coming, it’s still there, I’m terrified, look at me!
 What am I terrified of, what’s there to be terrified of?
-Oh Christ help me, you’re no help.
+Oh Christ help me, you’re no help, he says.
 Who can I turn to?
 It’s all there like it always was, we have to do something, we have to get out, what can we do?
-I’m still scared, I say, scared of nothing, it’s waiting to get us, Oh Jesus, we need to get out, let’s go do something, see a 3D movie, I don’t care how bad it is, anything, dive into the sea, find someone to talk to, run down the street, my stomach’s turning, nothing’s right, nothing’s changed, it’s still bubbling under the surface like my bubbling guts, this is a nightmare, do something, why can’t you help?
+I’m still scared, he says, scared of nothing, it’s waiting to get us, Oh Jesus, we need to get out, let’s go do something, see a movie, I don’t care how bad it is, anything, dive into the sea, find someone to talk to, run down the street, my stomach’s turning, nothing’s right, nothing’s changed, it’s still bubbling under the surface like my bubbling guts, this is a nightmare, do something, why can’t you help?
 Let’s get a few bottles, X says, and have a quiet night in.

 Writing: no going back, no going forward.
 At the end and beginning of your tether.